What is marketing and why is it essential for every business?

 - What are their problems and how can you provide them with a solutions?

 - What are their values, interests, demographics?

 If you're really having a hard time with this, sometimes it's easier to think about who you wouldn't want as a customer...

 Once you have that ideal customer nailed, you can create every piece of your marketing with them in mind.

-What do you want to achieve with your marketing…
+What is it that you want to achieve with this marketing plan?
+Is it:

 - Brand awareness?